Joseph Efford: Ergotelis

 In September 2017, Efford went on trial with Greek Football League side Ergotelis and earned a contract.
-He received the no. 9 jersey and scored on his debut on October 25, 2017, in a 4–2 home loss to Superleague club Xanthi in the Greek Cup.
+He received the no. 9 jersey and scored on his debut on October 25, 2017, in a 4–2 home loss to Super League club Xanthi in the Greek Cup.
 On March 5, 2018, in his twelfth league appearance for the club, Efford scored his first two goals in a 3−0 away win against AO Chania−Kissamikos.
 He also provided the assist for teammate Hugo Cuypers' goal in the 13th minute.
 Efford followed this with an early goal against Panachaiki on March 8.
 He scored a second brace on April 1, 2018, in a 5−1 victory over Panegialios.

 Efford quickly became the focal point of Ergotelis' attack in the 2018–19 season, finishing as top-scorer for the club with 11 goals.
 During the following season, Efford scored his first professional hat trick on January 13, 2020, and moved up to second place on Ergotelis's list of all-time top scorers in professional competitions with 31 goals.